PLC Ladder Programming Training Course

 Introduction to OMRON PLC programming

-21 HoursThis course provides an introduction to the fundamentals of Programmable Logic Controllers (PLC).
-Following an overview of the core concepts of PLCs, students will learn and practice basic Ladder Diagram instructions through hands-on tasks in Industrial Automation.
-This course is designed for Electrical Specialists, Mechanical Engineers, and Programmers with an interest in Industrial Automation.
+21 HoursThis course provides an introduction to the core principles of Programmable Logic Controllers (PLC).
+Following an overview of PLC fundamentals, participants will learn and apply essential Ladder Diagram instructions to real-world Industrial Automation scenarios.
+Target audience includes Electrical Specialists, Mechanical Engineers, and Programmers interested in Industrial Automation.

 Remote Terminal Unit (RTU) Configuration for Automation and Control Power Systems

-21 HoursA Remote Terminal Unit (RTU) is a critical field device used to collect data, transmit signals, and execute control commands within automation and power system networks.
+21 HoursA Remote Terminal Unit (RTU) serves as an essential field device designed to gather data, relay signals, and execute control commands within power system and automation networks.

-This instructor-led, live training (online or onsite) is aimed at intermediate-level professionals who wish to configure RTUs for automation and control operations within power cell environments.
+This instructor-led live training (available online or onsite) targets intermediate-level professionals looking to master RTU configuration for automation and control operations in power cell environments.

-- Set up RTU hardware and map input/output channels correctly.
+- Properly set up RTU hardware and map input/output channels.

-- Configure communication parameters for integration with SCADA and control systems.
+- Configure communication parameters to ensure seamless integration with SCADA and control systems.

-- Implement logic, alarms, and control strategies within RTU platforms.
+- Develop logic, alarms, and control strategies within RTU platforms.

-- Troubleshoot RTU performance and communication issues effectively.
+- Effectively troubleshoot performance and communication issues related to RTUs.

-- Live demonstrations of RTU communication and control workflows.
+- Live demonstrations of RTU control workflows and communication.

-- Customized course versions are available based on specific RTU hardware models or control environments.
+- Customized versions of the course are available, tailored to specific RTU hardware models or control environments.

 Smart Robots for Developers

-84 HoursA Smart Robot is an Artificial Intelligence (AI) system capable of learning from its environment and experiences, enhancing its capabilities based on that knowledge.
-These robots can collaborate with humans, working alongside them and learning from their behavior.
-They are not limited to manual labor but can also perform cognitive tasks.
-In addition to physical robots, Smart Robots can be purely software-based, residing in a computer as a software application without any moving parts or physical interaction with the world.
+84 HoursA Smart Robot is an Artificial Intelligence (AI) system that can learn from its environment and its experience and build on its capabilities based on that knowledge.
+Smart Robots can collaborate with humans, working along-side them and learning from their behavior.
+Furthermore, they have the capacity for not only manual labor, but cognitive tasks as well.
+In addition to physical robots, Smart Robots can also be purely software based, residing in a computer as a software application with no moving parts or physical interaction with the world.

 By the end of this training, participants will be able to: